caktus/guidebook/docs/deploy-strategies.md

 during each day as traffic levels vary.

 We have not yet worked out a simple way to use something like Celery (background tasks) with Elastic Beanstalk.
-There doesn\'t seem to be a simple way to run something only on one server.
+There doesn't seem to be a simple way to run something only on one server.

 If you needed to dig down into the details more, for example to change